 Delete Limitations

-The Iot Time Series DELETE endpoint is restricted by the following limitations:
+The Iot Time Series DELETE endpoint has the following restrictions:

 • Time Series data can only be deleted 7 days after it was submitted.